ChristopherMelugin/ChristopherMelugin.github.io/index.md

 A more complete form of my employable skills and experience are contained in my [resume](Resume 2021/Christopher Kent Melugin.pdf).

 ### INTRODUCTION TO ENHANCEMENTS AND EXAMPLES
-In my Mobile Architecture & Programming class I solely developed a simple Android application using Java and XML to manage an inventory.
+In my Mobile Architecture & Programming class I developed a simple Android application on my own using Java and XML to manage an inventory.
 I selected this project to enhance as my capstone project because I feel like I got a clear idea of what it is like to be a software engineer by building this app.
 At the time I was struggling, feeling like I didn't know enough to be successful when the time came to find employment.
 Completing this project initially from start to finish really bolstered my confidence and taught me a great deal.
 For this portfolio I have enhanced and iterated on this fully functional application to demonstrate my competency and abilities in various categories which are: code reviews to evaluate current code conditions and identify improvements, software engineering and design through implementing a new way to interact with the inventory items, data structures and algorithms through a sorting function and database operations by implementing tagging and filtering system.
 Here is a link to the [repository](https://github.com/ChristopherMelugin/Inventory_App) for the Inventory app.

 ###### Here is a visualization of the features the app had for the Mobilie Architecture and Programming class